The Creep Tapes

 The Creep Tapes is an American found footage horror television series created and directed by Patrick Brice, and co-written by Brice and Mark Duplass.
-It is the third installment of the Creep franchise.
+It is the third installment of the Creep franchise, and the first not to be a feature-length film.
 The series premiered on the streaming services Shudder and AMC+ on November 15, 2024.

-In February 2025, the series was renewed for a second season and premiered on November 14, 2025.
-In October of the same year, the series was renewed for a third season ahead of the second season's premiere and is scheduled to premiere in 2026.
+In February 2025, the series was renewed for a second season, which premiered on November 14, 2025.
+In October 2025, the series was renewed for a third season ahead of the second season's premiere, which premiered on September 15, 2026.

 Plot

-The series takes a look at different tapes of "Peachfuzz" and his previous victims.
+The series takes a look at the different videotapes of a serial killer and his various victims.
+Throughout the episodes, the Killer (referred to as the "Creep", whose first appearance in media had him go by "Josef,") makes his victims record episodes and then kills them.